AlbertoMoretto/mondrianforest/README.md

 This repo is forked from https://github.com/balajiln/mondrianforest .

-This folder contains the scripts used in the following papers:
 Install the following python packages
 (and possibly other packages) to run the scripts: